 About this course

-Dual qualification: primary school teacher; and secondary school teacher (in English, mathematics, modern history or geography).
+Dual qualification: graduates can work as both a primary school teacher and a secondary school teacher (in English, mathematics, modern history or geography).

 Courses are accredited with the NSW Education Standards Authority (NESA) and the Queensland College of Teachers (QCT).
 Courses have national accreditation through the Australian Institute for Teaching and School Leadership (AITSL).

 Usually, Australian teacher qualifications are recognised internationally, but students need to check with potential employers and teacher registration authorities in other countries regarding accreditation requirements.